troyding/storm-resa/README.markdown

-Resa Implementation, based on storm
+Resa Implementation, based on storm.